 A detailed review of each company can be found in the full report per the link above.

 Each quarter, our Investment Management teams publish their key observations and portfolio updates across Global Equity and Fixed Income markets.
-This is a summary of our views for the Second Quarter of 2023.
+This is a summary of our views for the Fourth Quarter of 2024.
 You can download the full reports via the links shown below.

 KEY OBSERVATIONS